jjvanzon/Circular-Language-Spec-Plans/current/loose-ideas.md

 - Documentation too difficult.
 - Disbelief: this can not work.
 - Disbelief: this is not handy.
-- Disinterest (does not grab the attention).
+- Disinterest (might not grab the attention).

 JJ